Update a single device

 2.4: Provide feedback to Bosch IoT Rollouts

 The device may choose how much feedback it wants to provide to Bosch IoT Rollouts.
-However, the information whether or not the update has been successful has to be given, allowing the backend to stay up to date regarding the installed distribution set.
+However, it is mandatory to provide the information on whether the update has been successful or not, thus allowing the backend to stay up to date regarding the installed distribution set.

 {